Skip to main content

 About Atlantic Islands of Galicia

 Atlantic Islands of Galicia National Park protects a spectacular archipelago off the northwestern coast of Spain in the province of Pontevedra, Galicia.
 The park encompasses four island groups—Cíes, Ons, Sálvora, and Cortegada—along with surrounding marine areas, covering approximately 8,480 hectares of land and sea.
-The islands feature dramatic granite cliffs, white sand beaches, dune systems, and rich marine ecosystems including kelp forests and seagrass meadows.
-The park's coastal waters support exceptional marine biodiversity with species including octopus, spider crabs, and various seabirds.
-The islands host important breeding colonies of European shags, yellow-legged gulls, and other seabirds, making them significant ornithological sites.
-Terrestrial vegetation includes coastal scrubland adapted to salt spray and strong Atlantic winds.
-The park's beaches, particularly Rodas Beach on the Cíes Islands, are renowned for their beauty and pristine conditions.
+[1] The islands feature dramatic granite cliffs, white sand beaches, dune systems, and rich marine ecosystems including kelp forests and seagrass meadows.
+The park's coastal waters support exceptional marine biodiversity.
+The islands host important breeding colonies of European shags (78% of Spain's Atlantic population) and the world's largest yellow-legged gull breeding colony, making them internationally significant ornithological sites.
+[2] Terrestrial vegetation includes coastal scrubland adapted to salt spray and strong Atlantic winds.
 Archaeological evidence reveals human occupation dating back thousands of years, with remains of ancient settlements and Celtic fortifications.

 Wildlife Ecosystems

 The archipelago is a crucial habitat for diverse wildlife, particularly seabirds.
-It hosts the largest breeding colony of yellow-legged gulls in the world and significant populations of European shags and cormorants.
-Marine mammals such as bottlenose dolphins and harbor porpoises are frequently spotted in the surrounding waters.
+It hosts the largest breeding colony of yellow-legged gulls in the world and is home to Europe's largest colony of European shags, with 78% of Spain's Atlantic population breeding here.
+[1] Marine mammals such as bottlenose dolphins and harbour porpoises are frequently spotted in the surrounding waters.
 The underwater ecosystem supports a rich variety of fish species, including sardines, octopus, and various crustaceans.
-The islands also provide habitat for unique reptile species, including the ocellated lizard, and serve as an important stopover point for migratory birds.
+The islands also provide habitat for reptile species including the ocellated lizard, and serve as an important stopover for migratory birds.

 Flora Ecosystems

 The park hosts over 400 plant species, including several endemic to the region.
-The vegetation is adapted to the harsh maritime conditions, with species resistant to salt spray and strong winds.
-Notable plant communities include coastal heathland, featuring heather and gorse, and unique dune ecosystems with specialized plants like sea holly and maritime pine forests.
-The islands also harbor important populations of rare species such as Armeria pungens and Corema album.
-Marine flora is equally significant, with extensive seagrass meadows and diverse seaweed communities that provide crucial habitat for marine life.
+The vegetation is adapted to harsh maritime conditions, with species resistant to salt spray and strong winds.
+Notable plant communities include coastal heathland featuring heather and gorse, and unique dune ecosystems with specialised plants.
+The islands also harbour important populations of rare species.
+Cortegada Island contains one of Europe's largest bay laurel forests.
+[1] Marine flora is equally significant, with extensive seagrass meadows and diverse seaweed communities that provide crucial habitat for marine life.

 Geology